Syleena Johnson: Music career

 Johnson was featured on "Donda Chant", the opening track to Kanye West's tenth album Donda, released in August 2021.

 Personal life

 In August 2000, Johnson married former Illinois State University college basketball player Marcus Betts.
 Betts graduated in December 2000 and became her manager for her first two albums.

 On July 1, 2007, she married Kiwane Garris.
 Garris, a fellow Chicagoan, is a worldwide journeyman basketball player, having played for various NBA and EuroLeague teams.
 On August 1, 2007, after forty-eight hours of labor, their son Kiwane Garris Jr. was born.
 On February 6, 2011, she gave birth to their second son Kingston.

-Johnson is a member of Zeta Phi Beta sorority.